appfeel/node-pushnotifications/README.md

     duration: '', // wns
     consolidationKey: 'my notification', // ADM
 };

-push.send(registrationIds, data, (err, result) => {
+// You can use it in node callback style push.send(registrationIds, data, (err, result) => {
     if (err) {
         console.log(err);